zaiisao/Documentation/en/Agora Platform/audio_how_to.md

 See [Behavior changes: all apps](https://developer.android.com/about/versions/pie/android-9.0-changes-all).

-Developers can use **Foreground Service** to workaround this restriction.
+Developers can use **Foreground Service** to work around this restriction.
 If you need to use an Android 9 device to capture audio after the device locks its screen, you can start a foreground service before the screen locks, and stop the service before exiting the screen lock.
 See the following code snippets:

 - Starts a Foreground Service